jedi-academy/learn-4711/data/labs/lab02.md

 -    Create the PR ...
 -    [CAPTAIN] you know the drill...

+###Just a note:

+	I did not provide any instructions for invoking the random quote, doh!
+	You can see/test the results with the URL "quotes.local/welcome/random", substituting the virtual domain you are using for the lab.
+	If your .htaccess isn't working properly, you would have to use the URL "quotes.local/index.php/welcome/random".

 ##Team Synch

 -    The team members should synch their develop branches with the team repo